GET THE LATEST NEWS BY CATCHING UP WITH CHRIS’ BLOG

 ‘The Calder Woodland Way’

-To draw further attention to the wooded nature of this valley, the author has also devised a new long distance path up its course, The Calder Woodland Way.
+To draw attention to the generally wooded nature of the Calder Valley, the author has devised a new long distance path up its course, The Calder Woodland Way.
 Inspired by a train journey along the Caldervale Line, this 23½ mile route traces a lush green line between Brighouse and Walsden and takes in many of the area’s finest woods.
-It forms a natural companion to the book and is available in the form of a separate foldout map.
+It forms a natural companion to The West Yorkshire Woods book and is available in the form of a separate foldout map.

 About Christopher Goddard